unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 4. Same question for the PaymentEror.
 Is this fixed to the constant or are there more errors available?

 5. Logical vs physical delete: Does it depend?
 Or should it be a logical delete?

+6. File Id: Now it is a manually created string.
+Keep it or change the externalId pattern?